flopreynat/flopreynat/_posts/2016-03-30-alfred-app-review.markdown

 + Empty the recycle bin
 + etc...

-You can easily configure your shortcuts and have for example "google" shortened to "g", and more.
+You can easily configure your shortcuts and have for example "google" shortened to "g" (just an example).

 In a nutshell, I love this app.